Reviews You Can Rely On

 Filter Media

 There are many filtration options out there.
-Here's some information on the different types that you might see in your research.
+Here's some information on the different types you might see in your research.

 Hollow Fiber: Made up of hollow U-shaped microtubes, this filter allows water through tiny pores and into the core, where pathogens are strained out.

-Silica Depth: Using finely grained silica sand, this filter works by having multiple levels of different sized grains, going from largest to finest.
-It catches different sized particles and organisms as water is pushed through its levels of density.
+Silica Depth: Using finely grained silica sand, this filter works by having multiple levels of different-sized grains, going from largest to finest.
+It catches different-sized particles and organisms as water is pushed through its levels of density.

 Activated Carbon